aaronbloomfield/ics/hws/hw-forensics.md

 easily figure out what you found out, please make it clear which part of your report are for which part.

-Part 1 is the two questions of Joss' to answer:
+Part 1 is the primary questions of answer:

-- Where is Sam?
+- Where is Sam? (and any other related info, such as why is he gone, who knows about it, etc.)
 - What parts of the story can you put together?

 This part of this report should contain as much of the story as you